MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-attach-debug-next.md

 If you don't want to publish and invoke functionality to debug it, you can instead attach a session to a specified server, and await a process to trigger the breakpoint you've set.
 Then debugging starts when the code that the breakpoint is set on is hit.

 > [!NOTE]
 > To use the attach functionality, you must make sure that your app is published with **Ctrl+F5** first, or with **Alt+Ctrl+F5** for [RAD](devenv-rad-publishing.md) publishing, before you start the debugging session with **F5**.
-To debug using attach, you must make sure to debug on a *new* session.
 Creating a new server session from the client can be achieved for example by launching a new client session.
 Pressing **F5** (Refresh) in a browser may not create a new server session, because it is cached, but if a session is expired and refreshed that will create a new session.

 > [!IMPORTANT]
 > Only the user who starts a Visual Studio Code attach session can issue the Web request on the server.

 ## Attach configuration

 You can activate the attach functionality by creating a new configuration in the `launch.json` file.
-The configuration has two flavors; **Attach to the next client on the cloud sandbox** and **Attach to the next client on your server**.
+The configuration has two flavors; **Attach to the client on the cloud sandbox** and **Attach to the client on your server**.
 Use the first option to attach to a cloud session, and the second option to attach to a local server.

+> [!NOTE]
+> With Business Central version 22.0 two new properties are added to the launch configuration: `sessionId` and `userId` that allow attaching to ongoing session and also debugging on behalf of another user.

 In the attach configuration, the `breakOnNext` setting specifies the next client to break on when the debugging session starts and allows only one option.
 The available options are: `WebServiceClient`, `WebClient`, and `Background`.
+Two other important properties are `sessionId` and `userId`. `sessionId` specifies an ongoing session of the specified type in `breakOnNext`.
+This session should belong to the user in `userId` property if specified.

+If `sessionId` is not specified but `userId` is then the debugger will be attached to the next session of the type specified in `breakOnNext` for the given user.

+> [!IMPORTANT]
+> In case of `userId` being different user from the one logged into Visual Studio Code then the user logged into Visual Studio Code must be part of **D365 ATTACH DEBUG** permission set.

 The example below illustrates a configuration for a local server.

 ```json
 ...